virvihuta/healthcare/README.md

 # Contributing

-Contributions, issues, and pull requests are welcome!
+Contributions, issues and pull requests are welcome!

 # License